mkcjeb/mkcjbantugon.github.io/_posts/2019-03-15-classification-analysis.md

 - each customer was able to set their preferred contact method (optional).
 If not set, customers will be contacted via SMS if their phone number was mobile, and via a direct sales call if their phone number was a landline.

 Data Quality issues:
-- cancellations before noon and after noon: dictionary says after noon is after 3pm.
+- cancellations before noon and after noon: dictionary specifies after noon as after 3pm.
 There are 3 hours of data for cancellations missing.

 ***
 <strong> Outline: </strong>